CsillaFarkas/ParetoPick-R/README.md

   * catch R errors triggered by empty data frames better

 * Configure tab
+  * we might want to automate the number of clusters (k in k means) and outlier testing
   * finish option for limiting range and check for missing files
-  * add widest range function to config writing for it to work in python
+  * automate widest range function to config writing for it to work in python

 * Correlation tab
   * output largest accepted correlation in bold over table/could also be part of default setting
   * (python: deviations_step is currently the default value)
+  * add spinner so user knows something is happening
+  * fix share_tot - new share_con is fully correlated

 * Analysis tab
   * this tab requires another name
+  * fix reading and plotting of outliers

 * AHP and Analysis tabs